bengtmartensson/IrpTransmogrifier/README.md

       Set seed for pseudo random number generation (default: random).
     -s, --sort
       Sort the protocols alphabetically on output.
       Default: false
+    -t, --tsv, --csv
+      Use tabs in output to optimize for the import in spreadsheet programs as cvs.
+      Default: false
     -u, --url-decode
       URL-decode protocol names, (understanding %20 for example).